|A through C||D through H||I through O||P through R||S through Z|

 The assignment of one or more creatives to a line item.

 Snippet of code that wraps around a creative when it is served.
-When DFP serves a creative to the ad unit, it also inserts the creative wrappers into the code that is delivered to the webpage.
+When DFP serves a creative to an ad unit with (a) creative wrapper label(s) applied, it also inserts the creative wrappers into the code that is delivered to the webpage.
 You can use creative wrappers to implement third-party tracking software or for any other purpose.

 Process whereby a creative is required to call to multiple third-party ad servers.

-Configuring day and time settings for line items.
-The process of dividing the day into different parts in order to run ads during at specific times only.
+Configuring day and time targeting settings for line items.
+The process of dividing the day into different parts in order to run ads only during specific times.

 The process of DFP showing ads.